gurunandhan0718/Laptop-price-/README.md

 **🖥️ Laptop Price Prediction 💰📊**

-This project aims to predict laptop prices based on their specifications using machine learning models.
-The analysis explores various factors influencing laptop prices and leverages regression techniques for accurate price estimation.
+As laptops come with a wide range of specifications and features, their prices vary significantly.
+This project aims to develop a machine learning model that predicts the price of a laptop based on key attributes such as brand, processor, RAM, storage, and other hardware specifications.
+By analyzing a dataset of laptop specifications and prices, this project provides valuable insights for consumers, retailers, and manufacturers.
+It helps potential buyers estimate the price range of a laptop before purchasing, assists retailers in pricing strategies, and aids manufacturers in understanding pricing trends.

 **📁 Project Structure**